Fujifilm X-A3 vs XP130

 The X-A3 can be obtained in three different colors (silver, brown, pink), while the XP130 is available in five color-versions (black, blue, yellow, green, white).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-A3 and the Fujifilm XP130 are of equal size.
+It is noteworthy in this context that the XP130 is splash and dust-proof, while the X-A3 does not feature any corresponding weather-sealing.
 More than that, the XP130 is water-proof up to 20m and can, thus, be used for underwater photography.